adrianstando/Big-Data-System-Cryptocurrencies/COMPOSE_spark/README.md

 If you work on the machine where all services are hosted, you can submit the scripts as shown in the Example.
 Otherwise you have to work with Portainer.

-TO DO
+TODO

-## Jupyter Notebook - finally we used it only for Kafka development
+## Jupyter Notebook - finally we don't use it

 We use the Jupyter Notebook to develop the prototypes of the final solutions implemented in Apache Spark.